flutter/website/src/release/breaking-changes/routesettings-copywith-migration.md

 ## Summary

-RouteSettings copyWith was removed, and existing apps needed to use the constructor to create a new RouteSettings instead.
+`RouteSettings.copyWith` was removed, and existing apps needed to use the constructor to create a new `RouteSettings` instead.

 ## Context

-With the introduction of [`Page`][] class, the RouteSettings.copyWith was no longer a viable API.
+With the introduction of [`Page`][] class, the `RouteSettings.copyWith` was no longer a viable API.

 ## Description of change

-RouteSettings copyWith was removed
+`RouteSettings.copyWith` was removed

 ## Migration guide